The strong environmental dependence of black hole scaling relations: Results

 \subsubsection{Early types only}

-Because of the known morphology-density relation, and the claims that the scaling relations are different for different morphology classes, it is possible the observed environmental dependence of the scaling relations is created by the underlying morphology differences and the change in relative fractions between environments.
-Consequently, we restrict only to those galaxies classified as early types by \citet{McConnellMa2013}.
+Because of the known morphology-density relation, it is possible the observed environmental dependence of the scaling relations is created by the underlying morphology differences and the change in relative fractions between environments.
+Consequently, we restrict only to those galaxies classified as early types (either E or S0) by \citet{McConnellMa2013}.
+The intention of this selection is to remove spiral galaxies from consideration, as the fraction of these galaxies strongly varies with environment \citep{dressler80, postman, mcgee, Bamford_zoo}.
 This reduces the sample to 52 total galaxies.
 We redo the linear regressions after redividing the sample by the distributions of their environmental indicators.
 The results of these regressions are shown in the second section of Table \ref{tab_main} and are plotted in Figure \ref{fig_bhmsigma_early}.

 Most interestingly, the relations for 4th nearest neighbor, group mass and central/satellite give no qualitative change.
 Indeed, both the intercept, $\alpha$, and the slope, $\beta$, of the relations for the central and satellite subsamples are nearly identical whether all galaxies are considered or only the early types.
 Clearly, the environmental dependence of the \Mbh\ - $\sigma$ relation does not appear to be coming simply from the changing mixture of early type and late type with environment.
 However, this environmental dependence may still reflect finer subsamples of early and late type galaxies.
 In particular, \citet{Graham2008a, Graham2008b} have shown that barred galaxies have considerable offset from the \Mbhrel\ relation of non-barred galaxies.